 Presbyterian Colleges near the Presbytery of Charlotte Area

 - Presbyterian College, Clinton, S.C.

-- Queens University of Charlotte, Charlotte, N.C.
+- Queens University, Charlotte, N.C.

 - St. Andrews University, Laurinburg, N.C.

 Association of Presbyterian Colleges and Universities

 is an independent, not-for-profit organization that exists to